paynl/sdk-alliance/README.md

 For example to calculate the amount for the invoice in the next step.
 See the following [example](https://github.com/paynl/sdk-alliance/blob/master/samples/getStatistics.php)

-You can use the predefined periods
+You can use the predefined periods:
 ```php
 \Paynl\Alliance\Statistics::PERIOD_THIS_WEEK
 \Paynl\Alliance\Statistics::PERIOD_LAST_WEEK